 Purebred dog characteristics are not a certainty when it comes to identification.
 I have a steady stream of people coming to my forum, posting questions in the comments boxes at the foot of my articles, and writing emails to ask: is my dog purebred?
 The question is very often accompanied by photographs, or detailed descriptions of the characteristics of the dog.

-Let’s look at a visual assessment first, because this is what most of my readers are hoping I will give them when they send me photographs.
+A visual assessment is what most of my readers are hoping I will give them when they send me photographs.
 So what exactly is a visual assessment of a purebred Labrador?

 One of the Labradors in my home bears little resemblance to the breed standard.
 She has a thin, whippy tail with an upwards curve, overlong ears and a long narrow face.

-The current Labrador breed standard is very clear on what a Labrador should look like.
+The current Labrador breed standard is very clear on what a purebred Labrador should look like.
 But not all Labradors meet that standard.
 Sometimes a mismark (a mark that is prohibited in the breed standard) occurs because the Labrador isn’t purebred.
 But equally a mismark can occur in purebred Labrador Retriever puppies too.

 These types of puppies are genetic accidents and the puppies are usually sold as pets to owners who appreciate their unusual friend.